Keeping an eye on your pregnancy

 Giving baby a nudge

-If you and your health care provider decide to induce your labor, you might be given medication to help your cervix soften and open.
+If you and your health care provider choose labor induction, you might be given medication to help your cervix ripen.
+Your health care provider might dilate your cervix by inserting into it a small tube (catheter) with an inflatable balloon on the end.
+Filling the balloon with saline and resting it against the inside of the cervix helps ripen the cervix.
 If your amniotic sac is still intact, your health care provider might break your water by creating an opening with a thin plastic hook.
-You might feel a warm gush of fluid when the sac breaks open.

 Hang in there

 You're in the homestretch!
-Whether your health care provider suggests a wait-and-see approach or schedules an induction, do your best to enjoy the rest of your pregnancy.
+Whether your health care provider suggests a wait-and-see approach or schedules an induction, stay in touch and make sure you know what to do if you think you're in labor.
+In the meantime, do your best to enjoy the rest of your pregnancy.

 See more In-depth

 - American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Obstetrics.
-ACOG Practice Bulletin No. 579: Definition of term pregnancy.
+ACOG Practice Bulletin No. 146: Management of late-term and postterm pregnancies.
 Obstetrics & Gynecology.
-2013;122:1139.
+2014;124:390.
+Reaffirmed 2016.